 All students are urged to be present and registered by the first day of each course.
-For students enrolled in an online class, a course may be added up to the 3rd day (Wednesday at 5PM) of classes.
-For students enrolled in an on-ground course, a course may be added prior to the start of the 2nd session (5PM of the day that the class meets).
+A course may be added up to the 4th day (Thursday at midnight) of classes.
 Classes missed due to late registration are counted as part of the student's total absences.
-Late registration may include a late add fee.
+Late registration may include late fee.